uralrdybread/palettepicker/README.md

-# Hex Color Palette Picker
+# Random Color Generator

-## The Base
+Welcome to the Random Color Generator project!
+This project makes use of JavaScript to generate random color hex codes for the user.
+The hex codes are generated using a combination of Math.random and the Array.from method, and the final result is a 16 character hexadecimal string.
+The generated colors can then be easily copied to the user's clipboard with a simple click.

-For this project I wanted to make use of a JS function I created that generated a random color hex code for the user.
+The user interface is fully responsive and built without the use of any external libraries such as Bootstrap.
+Flexbox is used in the base container to ensure a consistent layout, and media queries are used to adjust the layout for smaller screens.

-The first part of the code is a function that makes the code using a Math.random method and turning it into a string that's 16 characters long or hexicimal.
-It then uses a call back to my other function that pulls from the Array.from method and turns it into 6 digits with a # at the start.
-For more details browse the JS script file.
+## Functionality

-A few minor additions include a click event that copies the hex code of choice into the users clipboard with a message stating the copy was successful and transitioning with a timeout 1 second later.
+The main function of the project is to generate random color hex codes.
+The hex codes are generated using a combination of Math.random and the Array.from method, and the final result is a 16 character hexadecimal string.
+The code is generated in the JavaScript file and can be easily customized to suit your needs.

-## The CSS
+The user interface is designed to be simple and intuitive, with a fixed position generate button for a more mobile-friendly experience.
+The generated colors can be copied to the user's clipboard with a simple click, and a message is displayed to confirm that the copy was successful.

-I wanted to see how hard it would be to create a fully responsive color picker without the use of the bootstrap library that I usually incorporate for my projects.
-I made full use of flex in the base container from which everything is seen.
-For the generate hex button I wanted to have a fixed position for a more mobile friendly users experience and I believe it accomplishes that.
+## Technical Details

-A few media queries are used in order to scale the site down if a small size is detected.
-Font size, container are resized appropreately.
+The project is built using JavaScript, HTML, and CSS.
+The JavaScript code uses the DOM to manipulate the HTML and generate the color codes, while the CSS styles the user interface to be fully responsive and visually appealing.
+The HTML code consists of only two parts: a ul with the class name of container and a button.
+Everything else is generated using DOM manipulation and querySelectors.

-## The HTML
+## Conclusion
-I broke things up into only two parts including a ul with the class name of container and a button.
-Everything else is generated using DOM manipulation and querySelectors
+The Random Color Generator is a simple and intuitive tool for generating random color hex codes.
+The fully responsive user interface is built without the use of any external libraries, making it a great option for those who want to create a custom color picker.
+Whether you're a designer, developer, or just looking for a quick and easy way to generate random colors, this project is definitely worth checking out!